Coronavirus: 18 testing kits approved for sale in India. Experts raise concerns

 India has approved the sale of 18 diagnostic kits made by private companies for coronavirus testing, a top official confirmed on Thursday.
-These include three kits made by Indian companies which have been evaluated by the National Institute of Virology in Pune, and 15 kits which have obtained fast-track approvals based on licences and certificates obtained in other countries.
+These include three kits which have been evaluated by the National Institute of Virology in Pune, and 15 kits which have obtained fast-track approvals based on licences and certificates obtained in other countries.

 “We have issued approvals for 18 kits,” VG Somani, the Drug Controller General of India, told Scroll.in on phone.
 “These include both manufacturing and marketing [import] approvals.”